site-prism/site_prism/UPGRADING.md

 return your scope.
 From later versions of capybara they implemented a `#to_capybara_node` method which would be called and pre-chained to ensure your scope was correct.

 At SitePrism, we left in the legacy method.
-However in the v4 beta the method will crash with a fatal error (And this will be removed entirely in the v4 proper -> so you'll get a standard Ruby `NoMethodError`).
+However, in the v4 beta the method will crash with a fatal error (And this will be removed entirely in the v4 proper -> so you'll get a standard Ruby `NoMethodError`).

 When operating on a regular `SitePrism::Page` object the call to `#page` will still work and it